uhh-lt/SCoT/timeDiff.md

 With the option "Select Interval" the user can select a specific time interval within the time period selected for the graph and compare the smaller interval to the larger one.

-In the example below, the interval from 1954 to 2001 is selected.
+In the example from Foogle Books data below, the interval from 1954 to 2001 is selected.
 Nodes that do not occur before 1520 and 1954 are categorized as *born* (green nodes), since they start to occur somewhere within the selected period.
 Nodes that do not occur between 2001 and 2008 are classified as *deceased* (red nodes), since they stop occurring within the the selected time period.
 Words that start and stop occurring within the selected time period are categorized as *shortlived* (yellow nodes).
 All other nodes occur consistently (grey nodes).

 ![Select Interval](./images/select_interval.png)